sfc-gh-mhindi/REPO_CBA/WH Analysis/FRAUMD_Warehouse_Analysis_Guide.md

 ### Recommended Portfolio Architecture

-To optimize workload routing and performance, we recommend establishing a comprehensive warehouse portfolio:
+To optimize workload routing and performance, we recommend establishing a comprehensive warehouse portfolio that includes Standard, Gen 2 Standard, and Snowpark-Optimized warehouses for complete workload coverage:

 #### Standard Warehouse Portfolio